Tuesday, February 7, 2017

 Interview with Melody Maia Monet

-Monika: Today’s interview will be with Melody Maia Monet, an American video blogger who shares her experiences as a transgender woman on YouTube.
-Hello Melody!
+Monika: Today, I’m excited to talk with Melody Maia Monet, an American video blogger who shares her experiences as a transgender woman on YouTube.
+Hello, Melody!

 Melody: Hello Monika!
 Thank you for asking little ‘ol me for an interview.

-Monika: Why did you decide to share your life on YouTube?
+Monika: What inspired you to start sharing your life on YouTube?

-Melody: I noticed that many of the more prominent transgender people on YouTube are young and tend to be straight and into a glamour type of look.
-I saw lots of transition-based channels with “this is me after 3 months on hormones” and a lot of sadness and resentment in the mix.
+Melody: I noticed that many of the more prominent transgender people on YouTube are young and tend to be straight and have a glamour-focused look.
+I saw lots of transition-based channels with “this is me after three months on hormones” and a lot of sadness and resentment in the mix.
 I wanted to create a positive-minded channel focused on the everyday realities of my transgender and lesbian life.

-I want to be “real” in the sense that I look like your neighbor who didn’t spend hours applying makeup or has had a lot of expensive plastic surgery.
+Melody: I want to be “real” in the sense that I look like your neighbor who didn’t spend hours applying makeup or have a lot of expensive plastic surgery.
 Someone you get to know well enough that you are able to have very frank and honest conversations about things you wouldn’t dare ask most other trans people.

 Melody: Probably the number one question I get asked is how I developed my voice.
 I recently made a video on that topic to address the questions.
 I also get a lot of offline messages asking for advice on transition.
 Occasionally I get asked if I’m single or for my hand in marriage. lol.